Forest-Economics-Goettingen/woodValuationDE/README.md

 with the quadratic mean diameter <i>d<sub>q</sub></i> and the parameters
 <i>a</i> to <i>c</i> and the maximum costs
 <i>h<sub>max</sub></i>.
 The harvest costs were derived for a smaller
-number of economic species groups, thus, the species assignments differ from those for
+number of economic species group.
+The species assignments differ from those for
 <a href="#fct_wood_revenues"><em>wood_revenues()</em></a>.
 The species
 assignments are provided by: